MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/TextView.md

 [gtk_text_view_] get_input_hints
 --------------------------------

-Gets the value of the prop `input-hints` property.
+Gets the value of the *input-hints* property.

 Since: 3.6